OMGF Tutorial How To Host Fonts Locally

 OMGF Tutorial How To Host & Optimize Google Fonts Locally - Page 1 End

 • Leave everything as it is.
-Just remember to choose ‘Swap‘ from Font-Display Option.
+Just remember to choose ‘Swap‘ from the Font-Display Option.

 • At the bottom, in the ‘Manage Optimized Fonts’, add your URL to the website.
 Try using one which you think has all the fonts which the theme is using or you can create such a page and add the URL here.